EchoRLiu/robustGarch/README.md

 Any future development will be released in the github page.
 A few key features will be added to the package in September 2020:

-  -Statistics tests such as std_error, t_value, p_value for Garch parameters -Code debug on model filter for M model and QML -More optimization choices
+ * Statistics tests such as std_error, t_value, p_value for Garch parameters
+ * Code debug on model filter for M model and QML
+ * More optimization choices
-  -Extension to robust Garch(p, q)
+ * Extension to robust Garch(p, q)
+ * Extension to Windows system

+:heavy_exclamation_mark: This is currently only working on Mac system :heavy_exclamation_mark: